FREQUENTLY ASKED QUESTIONS

 Yes, the deductible would apply before the coinsurance for Inpatient/Outpatient hospital for all plans and for the HSA on prescriptions.
 However, the deductible would not apply for prescription on the PPO plan.

-How long are dependents eligible for coverage in the Missio Benefits program?
+How long is a dependent child(ren) eligible for coverage in the Missio Benefits program?

 How are the claims up to stop-loss attachment point administered and who will receive and review these reports?